simoncoulton/watson/docs/html/getting-started/_posts/2013-01-03-your-first-application.md

 <span class="sub">app/controllers/index.py</span>
 {% highlight python %}
-from watson import __version__ from watson.mvc.controllers import RestController
+from watson import __version__ from watson.mvc import controllers

-class Index(RestController):
+class Index(controllers.Rest):
     def GET(self):
         return 'Welcome to Watson v{0}!'.format(__version__)
 {% endhighlight %}

-Being a RestController any request will be routed to the instance method matching the HTTP\_REQUEST\_METHOD environ variable from the associated request.
-One of the benefits of using a RestController is that you no longer need to check the request method to determine how you should respond.
+Being a Rest controller any request will be routed to the instance method matching the HTTP\_REQUEST\_METHOD environ variable from the associated request.
+One of the benefits of using a Rest controller is that you no longer need to check the request method to determine how you should respond.

-An alternative would be to use an ActionController instead.
+An alternative would be to use an Action controller instead.
 This would be represented in the following way:

 {% highlight python %}
-from watson import __version__ from watson.mvc.controllers import ActionController
+from watson import __version__ from watson.mvc import controllers

-class Index(ActionController):
+class Index(controllers.Action):
     def index_action(self):
         return 'Welcome to Watson v{0}!'.format(__version__)
 {% endhighlight %}

-All ActionController methods are suffixed with _action.
+All Action controller methods are suffixed with _action.
 For a more indepth look at what functions a controller can perform, check out the [Common Usage area]({{ site.baseurl }}/common-usage/controllers.html) for controllers.
 For a general overview of how controllers are used within Watson, check out the [Mvc Key Concept]({{ site.baseurl }}/key-concepts/mvc.html#controllers) area.

 The presentation layer (or view) is matched based on lowercased versions of the the class name and action of the controller.
 For the above request the following view is rendered: